Tommy McNamara: Las Vegas Lights

 On August 13, 2025, McNamara joined USL Championship side Las Vegas Lights until the end of the 2025 season, with an option to stay on for the 2026 season.

+Brooklyn FC

+Mcnamara Joined Brooklyn FC on January 15, 2026 for their inaugural season.

 International career

 McNamara is an American and Irish passport holder, as his paternal grandfather was born in Ireland.
 He has expressed interest in playing for either national team.